tomaskg/Conda-Spyder-Automation/README.md

 - [ ] Provide preset default values for the environment name and alias, allowing users to press enter to accept the defaults.
 - [ ] Test the script thoroughly on both macOS and Windows platforms to ensure compatibility and functionality.
 - [ ] Document any required dependencies or additional setup steps in the README file.
+- [ ] Include error handling to handle cases where the PATH variable is not set or cannot be modified.